ltrgoddard/thesis/temp.markdown

 Prynne’s early career, including his relationships with Donald Davie, Charles Tomlinson and Cid Corman, and validates many of the judgements made on the basis of archival evidence in the present text.
-Had the interview been available earlier, this thesis may have spent less time on the basic details of Prynne’s early career, but it is hoped that it will nevertheless serve as a useful companion text to the full interview if it is ever released.
+Had the interview been published earlier, this thesis may have spent less time on the basic details of Prynne’s early career, but it is hoped that it will serve as a useful companion text to the full interview when it becomes available.
 While individual observations from the *Paris Review* excerpt have been incorporated into this thesis where relevant, often as footnotes, no substantial attempt has been made to revise the text as a whole. \newpage

 \setlength{\parindent}{0pt}